Healthy Homes Assessment Ebdentown

 Ebdentown Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Ebdentown and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Ebdentown and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be in force to an apartment rental.
+• Landlords and property managers must keep records of their the compliance with any Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes